 In this Astro JS disable telemetry post, we see how you can stop Astro’s CLI tool collecting data.
-By default Astro will collect data when it runs.
-You might have surveillance capitalism concerns and so consider taking steps to address those concerns.
-We will it takes nothing more than adding an extra line as you spin up your new project to disable telemetry.
+By default, Astro will collect data when it runs.
+You might have surveillance capitalism concerns, and so consider taking steps to address those concerns.
+We will see it takes nothing more than adding an extra line as you spin up your new project to disable telemetry.

 You may also want to block the